 Before we even go deep, it is irony to give President of Uganda an opinion on how the peace talks should go when his forces are practically engaged in frontline fighting the Armed Opposition.
 Are you seeing among many things what we are missing?

 What are we missing?

-That is exactly what we are all missing giving an individual’s like Uganda president a key role in peace process when he is a shareholder in South Sudan conflict protecting President Kiir’s presidency.
-Everything president Museveni contribute favor Kiir aiming to defeats Riek Machar, thus, contradicting the position of neutrality expected from his government.
+That is exactly what we are all missing giving an individual’s like Uganda president a key role in the peace process when he is a shareholder in South Sudan conflict protecting President Kiir’s presidency.
+Everything president Museveni contribute favor Kiir aiming to defeat Riek Machar, thus, contradicting the position of neutrality expected from his government.

 Searching for the wrong peace by detaining Riek Machar is what we are missing.
-Let me prove to you how this is a wrong step that will not bring peace back to people of South Sudan.
+Let me prove to you how this is a wrong step that will not bring peace back to the people of South Sudan.

 Just a minute let me explain with evidential facts.

 South Sudan crisis always started in Juba and then spread to all other areas.
 If this is so, what can we do to contain the situation in Juba not to spread across the country?
 The absent of war in Juba positively contribute to the other part of the country.
-This means, we must do things that maintain Juba being peaceful for South Sudan to return to normalcy.
+This means we must do things that maintain Juba being peaceful for South Sudan to return to normalcy.

-Coming to current crisis, a year and half was unbelievable for the world at large.
+Coming to the current crisis, a year and a half was unbelievable for the world at large.
 More than 200,000-300,000 people estimated killed.
 Half a million population Internally Displaced Persons (IDPs) living under the protection of United Nations Mission in South Sudan (UNMISS).
 3 million displaced to the neighboring countries.
 If the war continues, then, the entire country will be left empty.

 All this happened and continues to happen because Juba’s December 15 of 2013 killing of the Nuer civilians by the forces loyal to President Salva Kiir bring the whole nation to its knee.